wordofwarning/wordofwarning.org/current/2025-haphazard/index.md

 #### Entry
 FREE: there's no need to book… just turn up!

-Time: Saturday 2 August 2025, from 1pm to 4pm (turn up at any time).<br>*NB* artists will take breaks on an ad hoc basis and some works have a short duration.
+Times: Saturday 2 August 2025, from 1pm to 4pm (turn up at any time).<br>*NB* artists will take breaks on an ad hoc basis and some works have a short duration.
 Although some works repeat you may not get a chance to see everything.

-Location: <a href="https://z-arts.org/home/your-visit-to-z-arts/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
+Location: <a href="https://z-arts.org/home/your-visit-to-z-arts/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester M15 5ZA.

 #### Access
 Age Advisory: suitable for all ages (parent/guardian/carer discretion).